sourcegraph/sourcegraph-public-snapshot/README.md

 ### Installation

-> Prebuilt Docker images are the fastest way to use Sourcegraph.
+> Prebuilt Docker images are the fastest way to use Sourcegraph Enterprise.
 See the [quickstart installation guide](https://docs.sourcegraph.com/#quickstart).

+To use Sourcegraph OSS:

 1. [Ensure Docker is running](doc/dev/local_development.md#step-5-start-docker)
 1. [Initialize the PostgreSQL database](doc/dev/local_development.md#step-4-initialize-your-database)